dynamicsdays/bremen2024/index.md

 Participants associated with the conference have reported receiving email scams regarding conference accommodation.
 Please note:

 *    We do not work with travel agents
 *    Our registration portal is hosted by [Converia](https://www.converia.de/en/).
-All confenence payments (fees and accommodation) are processed by Converia.
+All conference payments (fees and accommodation) are processed by Converia.
 Do not pass your credit card details to anybody else for conference-related expenses!
 *    Email communication will be sent via [bremen2024@dynamicsdays.eu](mailto:bremen2024@dynamicsdays.eu) or from the local organizers' official university email addresses.

 ### Conference Topics